The flip side of motivation

-The theme of the event was motivation and each speaker was supposed to be sharing materials that would encourage the audience to step up and take action.
-However, it became obvious early on that they were much more focussed on getting people fired up and excited than they were on actually giving them actionable material to channel their energy into.
-In fact the only truly actionable suggestions that were made during the whole day were during the 50 minute sales pitches, which were sandwiched between each 20 minute speaker segment.
+The theme of the event was the motivation and each speaker was supposed to be sharing materials that would encourage the audience to step up and take action.
+However, it became obvious early on that they were much more focused on getting people fired up and excited than they were on actually giving them actionable material to channel their energy into.
+In fact, the only truly actionable suggestions that were made during the whole day were during the 50-minute sales pitches, which were sandwiched between each 20-minute speaker segment.

 Related article: Principles of implementation